 Timing can be everything in this venture.
-Alas, nine times out of ten, job hunting is not always an easy task and does not go as smooth as we would like.
+Alas, nine times out of ten, job hunting is not always an easy task and does not go as smoothly as we would like.
 Many times you will receive rejection calls, but remember that perseverance is everything.
-Think of job hunting as your full-time employment until you can joyfully say, “I got the job”.
+Think of job hunting as your full-time employment until you can joyfully say, “I got the job.”

 2. Monitor Job Databases

-Regularly monitor online and offline job databases and company sites is an important job search tip.
+Regularly monitor online, and offline job databases and company sites is an important job search tip.
 Skipping even one day could run you the risk of missing an ideal opportunity.
-Take advantage of specialized job hunting websites on the Internet, created with the purpose to maintain databases of new jobs and aid new graduates in finding the job that would suit them best.
+Please take advantage of specialized job-hunting websites on the Internet, created to maintain new jobs databases and aid new graduates in finding the job that would suit them best.
 Serious and reputable online databases will provide you with a list of current positions, giving you a reliable, comprehensive listing of job posts both in your area and nationally.

 3. Subscribe to Mailing Lists

-Subscribing to mailing lists is a free tool that can considerably increase your chances in finding the position you want.
+Subscribing to mailing lists is a free tool that can considerably increase your chances of finding the position you want.
 Most online websites that specialize in maintaining employment opportunity databases also offer their visitors this attractive service.
-Registering with online mailing lists will allow you to narrow down your selection to positions and cities of your choice while emailing you these posts directly to your personal email address.
+Registering with online mailing lists will allow you to narrow down your selection to your choice positions and cities while emailing you these posts directly to your personal email address.
 What could be simpler?

 4. Get the Word Out